coins/bitcoin-scripts/composite-opcodes.md

 We can define custom op_codes by chaining existing op_codes.

+> DISCLAIMER: DO NOT USE IN PRODUCTION!
+THE CODE IS INSECURE!

 ## OP_MUL

 You can find a [full implementation of `OP_MUL` here](op_mul.md).